kepelrs/Movie-Picker/README.md

 # [Movie Picker app](http://130.204.57.83:3127/)

-[Movie Picker](http://startbootstrap.com/template-overviews/freelancer/) is a webapp that uses recommend movies based on your individual preferences.
+[Movie Picker](http://startbootstrap.com/template-overviews/freelancer/) is a webapp that recommend movies based on your individual preferences.
+It uses K-nearest neighbors with some other tricks to accomplish that.

 ## Preview